Wendy’s Collective Action vs. Class Action: Know the Difference

 Traditionally, hired law firms will work to contact potential plaintiffs who qualify for a collective action case.
-Offices like the Law Office of Christopher Q. Davis will spend an abundance of time communicating with clients, hearing their stories, and collecting evidence in order to build the most effective case for everyone involved.
+Offices like the Working Solutions Law Firm will spend an abundance of time communicating with clients, hearing their stories, and collecting evidence in order to build the most effective case for everyone involved.

 When should I opt out?